-Thinking of what clothes to pack and what items to bring on your trip to Panama?
+Are you wondering what clothes to pack and what items to bring on your trip to Panama?
 Packing can be worrisome for some people but it shouldn’t be a problem if you know what items to bring.
 The first thing that you need to consider is the Panama city or town that you are going to visit.
-Will you be travelling to the beach, or going to the mountain highlands of Panama?
+Will you be traveling to the beach, or going to the mountain highlands of Panama?
 Or will you be just staying in the city?

-♦ Light and airy clothing – It is usually hot and humid in Panama City, so make sure to bring shorts, leggings, capri pants, cotton shirts and cotton pants or a sundress for laldies when you’re visiting Panama.
+♦ Light and airy clothing – It is usually hot and humid in Panama City, so make sure to bring shorts, leggings, capri pants, cotton shirts, and cotton pants, or a sundress for ladies when you’re visiting Panama.
 These clothes are very comfortable and will allow you to move quickly and easily.
-Choose colours that you can easily match together.
-Whites, khakis and blues don’t only look good but they can be paired easily with each other.
+Choose light colors that you can easily match together.
+Whites, khakis, and blues don’t only look good but they can be paired easily with each other.
 If you will be visiting mountain towns like Volcan or Boquete you will need long pants or jeans and a t-shirt with a light sweater or jacket.
-Ideally, you bring clothes that to not need to be ironed.
+Ideally, you bring clothes that do not need to be ironed.
 No one wants to waste time ironing when you could be enjoying the beach or mountains.
 Remember – CASUAL!
 It’s not a fashion show ladies.

 ♦ Rain Jacket – Check the weather in each town or city that you’re going to visit, and see if there’s a chance of rainfall.
 However, it is best to be prepared and bring a lightweight rain jacket with you on your trip to Panama.
 Bring a small umbrella too.
-Between late April and mid December there could be rain in the late afternoon.
-In January through March it is more windy which can put a chill in the air.
+Between late April and mid-December, there could be rain in the late afternoon.
+In January through March, it is windier which can put a chill in the air.
 Even if there is no rain, the light jacket will come in handy in the evenings.

-♦ Bathing Suit, shades, toiletries, and a hat – During the Panama Relocation Tours, two of our hotel stops have beaches and/or pools so bring your bathing suit, sunglasses and a hat.
-You can bring your own sun block or buy sun block and other toiletries in Panama to avoid the 3 ounce TSA rules.
-Ladies, a sarong will also be wonderful light weight addition with multiple uses.
-The UV rays from the Panama sun can be very strong so it is adviseable to wear a hat when outside.
+♦ Bathing Suit, shades, toiletries, and a hat – During the Panama Relocation Tours, two of our hotel stops have beaches and/or pools so bring your swimsuit, sunglasses, and a hat.
+You can bring your own sunblock or buy sunblock and other toiletries in Panama to avoid the 3 ounce TSA rules.
+Ladies, a sarong will also be wonderful lightweight addition with multiple uses.
+The UV rays from the Panama sun can be very strong so it is advisable to wear a hat when outside.
 It is a good idea to carry a small package of baby wipes with you.
 Don’t worry, if you forget anything, you can buy it in Panama.

-♦ A dress for women and shirt and pants for men – You will not need any dress up clothes during the Panama Relocation Tours.
+♦ A dress for women and a shirt and pants for men – You will not need any dress-up clothes during the Panama Relocation Tours.
 But you may decide to go to a fine dining restaurant before or after the tour.
 It is best to be prepared for evening outs.
 Women should bring a dress or nice top to wear with slacks, while men should have a nice shirt paired with pants.
 The dress shouldn’t be too formal, but rather something nice and casual.
-The air conditioning in some restaurants can be a bit cold, so complete your look with a lovely pashmina or wrap.
-If you will be going in to a bank or any government offices know that you cannot wear short, sleeveless tops or open toe shoes.
-Leave your expensive jewlery at home.
+The air conditioning in some restaurants can be a bit cold, so complete your look with a sweater or wrap.
+If you will be going into a bank or any government office know that you cannot wear short, sleeveless tops, or open toe shoes.
+Leave your expensive jewelry at home.

 ♦ Medications – If you take any medications you can bring them in the original container or in a daily pill dispenser.
 If you have a prescription for your meds, you may want to bring that too so you can see what it would cost in Panama and check availability.
 Be sure you know the generic name too.